Pasek108/DeerKiller/README.md

 # DeerKiller Readme
 <details>
   <summary>❓Why the page is not loading❓</summary>
-  Due to usage of PHP and MySQL for saving the best scores I had to use hosting which support for this technology.
+  Due to usage of PHP and MySQL for saving the best scores I had to use hosting with support for this technology.
-  I have no money so I had to use a free hosting which unfortunately puts websites to sleep.
+  I have no money so I used a free hosting which unfortunately puts websites to sleep.
 Juts wait a few minutes and it should work.
 </details>
 <details>
   <summary>❓Why sounds starts playing after first click and not when I open the page❓</summary>